 Defining What Psychological Safety Means

-To effectively cultivate psychological safety, it is essential to define it clearly and concretely.
-Employees need to understand what it looks like in practice and how it can be embodied in their daily interactions.
-By providing specific examples, organizations can demystify psychological safety and make it more accessible to everyone.
+To cultivate psychological safety effectively, it is essential to define it clearly and concretely.
+Employees must understand what it looks like in practice and how it can be embodied in their daily interactions.
+Organizations can demystify psychological safety by providing specific examples and making it more accessible to everyone.

-For instance, psychological safety means that an employee can say, “I made a mistake,” without fearing negative repercussions.
-It means being able to admit, “I don’t understand this project,” and receive the necessary support and clarification.
-It also involves feeling comfortable to express, “I need more training to handle this task,” knowing that their request will be met with understanding and resources rather than criticism.
+For instance, psychological safety means an employee can say, “I made a mistake,” without fearing negative repercussions.
+It means being able to admit, “I don’t understand this project,” and receiving the necessary support and clarification.
+It also involves feeling comfortable expressing, “I need more training to handle this task,” knowing that their request will be met with understanding and resources rather than criticism.

 The Impact of Supportive Teams